 - Anticoagulants (eg, warfarin) because their effectiveness may be decreased by estradiol/levonorgestrel weekly patch

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if estradiol/levonorgestrel weekly patch may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

-- An extra patient leaflet is available with estradiol/levonorgestrel weekly patch.
+- An extra patient leaflet with detailed instructions for use is available with estradiol/levonorgestrel weekly patch.
 Talk to your pharmacist if you have questions about this information.

 - Do not open the sealed pouch containing the patch until ready to use.
 Open the pouch and remove the patch from the protective liner.
-Apply to an area of clean, dry skin on the lower stomach area below the belly button.
+Apply to an area of clean, dry skin on the lower stomach area below the belly button or on the upper buttocks.
 Press the patch firmly against the skin for about 10 seconds to be sure the patch stays on.
 If the system lifts, press down to reapply.
 Wear only 1 system at any one time.

 - Do not place the patch on the breast.
 Make sure the application site is not oily, damaged, or irritated.
 Avoid applying to the waistline because tight clothing may rub the patch off.
 Do not put the patch on areas where sitting may loosen it.
 Do not apply to a site that is exposed to sunlight.
 Contact with water while bathing, showering, or swimming will not affect the patch.

 - When it is time to change the patch, remove it slowly, fold in half (sticky sides together), and throw it away out of the reach of children and away from pets.

 - Apply a new patch to a different area to prevent skin irritation.
 Use a different site when replacing the patch and do not repeat the same site for at least 1 week.
 If the area around the patch becomes red, itchy, or irritated, try a new site.
 If the irritation continues or becomes worse, notify your doctor right away.